Baha2rM98/AES/README.md

 How to use :
-put AES.jar and assets folder exactly in same directory(both of them are in executable jar folder as default), open up a powershell there and follow the orders, enjoy it!
+put AES.jar and assets folder exactly in same directory(both of them are in executable jar folder as default), open up a powershell there,
+type: java -jar .\AES.jar,
+follow the orders and enjoy it!